FNaF 2 - Mangle Cosplay

-You can also see the beginnings of Mangle’s eyelids in that second photo.
-They then covered in FreeForm as seen in later photos, like this one:
+You can also see the beginnings of Mangle's eyelids in that second photo.
+I then covered them in FreeForm as seen in later photos, like this one:

 Once I was satisfied with the cardboard base, I covered the whole thing in FreeForm Air, sculpting it to match Mangle's features as closely as I could determine (with a little artistic license thrown in).
 By itself, FreeForm isn't very smooth, so the next step was sanding.
 A LOT of sanding.